Cards Against Humanity: Political involvement and the Nuisance Committee

 In August 2022, it was announced that revenue from all purchases of the game and its expansions by residents of U.S. states that have or are "likely" to restrict abortion rights would be donated to the National Network of Abortion Funds.

+In September 2024, Cards Against Humanity announced a lawsuit against SpaceX, alleging that the company had left equipment and materials on the plot of land Cards Against Humanity purchased in 2017 along the U.S.-Mexico border.
+Cards Against Humanity alleged that SpaceX never asked for permission to use the site, and sought $15 million in damages for the alleged unlawful use of the land.
+If the lawsuit succeeded, Cards Against Humanity pledged to give back all of the net proceeds to each of their 150,000 original subscribers.
+The lawsuit was settled in late 2025.

 Reception

 The game was praised as "Simple, yet well-executed" by the Chicago Tribune "Puzzler", "pretty amazing" by The A.V.
 Club, and "the game your party deserves" by Thrillist.
 However, in December 2015, the game received a rating of 6.48/10 in reviews on BoardGameGeek.
 The score earned it a ranking of 146 in party games.

 Reviews note the similarity between Cards Against Humanity and the 1999 family card game Apples to Apples.
 The A.V.
 Club interview calls the game "a sort of Apples to Apples for the crass and jaded."
 Criticism of the game stems from its enjoyment primarily depending on the number of players participating as well as many reviewers' concern that its politically incorrect content may offend certain audiences.

 In a letter of complaint to The New York Times Magazine, writer Dan Brooks argued:

 Brooks' editorial received attention from media sources such as The A.V.
 Club and PJ Media.